 If you want thoughtful and useful answers, do the work up front and ask thoughtful questions.

 At the same time, you can be confident knowing that there are many right answers.
-This is why I send Fire-up Fridays.
+This is why I send Fire-up Friday case studies.
 If you read the success stories, you’ll see that there are common traits of passers but also that everyone carves their own path.
+The variety is astounding.
+It’s irrefutable proof that there are many ways to go about this.

 That means…